nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all existing tasks using the `list` command.
 Multiple tasks in the list.

    1. Test case: `delete-task 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First task is deleted from the list.
+Details of the deleted task shown in the status message.

    1. Test case: `delete-task 0`<br>
       Expected: No task is deleted.
 Error details shown in the status message.
 Status bar remains the same.